 Nick PeelMassage Therapist

 Nick qualified as a Level 5 Soft Tissue and Sports Massage Therapist with the Oxford School of Sports Massage in Oxford.
-He has done a Cervical Spine Masterclass to help clients with neck and shoulder pain as well as classes on back pain.
+He has done a Cervical Spine Masterclass to help clients with neck and shoulder pain as well as Gluteal masterclass to assist with back pain clients.
 He also recently completed an Advanced Soft Tissue Techniques Workshop on the lower body.
 Nick is a qualified Level 2 Gym Trainer and has worked with Kidlington FC in North Oxford.
 He holds a Level 3 Anatomy and Physiology qualification and is a First Aider.
 Nick offers massage therapy in Summertown on Monday evenings and Fridays.

 Ben graduated as a Physiotherapist in 2016 and is now studying for his PhD in quality and quantity of movement in children with low motor coordination.
 His main interests involve musculoskeletal, neurological and paediatric movement difficulties.
 He holds a Level 3 Diploma in Sports Massage, which he gained in 2015 and has experience across different musculoskeletal injuries.
 Ben offers massage therapy at Oxford Brookes on Wednesday mornings.

 Krissie qualified to be a sports massage therapist in 2016.
-Krissie has a first class qualification in BSc Sport Science, and is currently studying for a Masters in Physiotherapy.
+Krissie has a first class qualification in BSc Sport Science, and a Masters in Physiotherapy.
 Krissie has a keen interest in sports injuries and enjoys netball and gym training herself.
-Krissie currently offers massage therapy on a Wednesday evening at The University Club, and Saturday morning in Summertown.
+Krissie also enjoys Pilates and has been an instructor for over a year having trained with APPI.
+She works as a rotational physiotherapist within the NHS in the week, and currently offers massage therapy on a Saturday morning in the Summertown clinic.